omahs/hlfabric-topologies/README.md

 A git repo that provides working examples of various Hyperledger Fabric network topologies that leverage a variety of features provided by the product, for production-ready deployments.

 Each folder in the topologies directory represents a different type of network that can be created.
 All of the available topologies are based on T1 which contains three orgs: org1 contains 3 orderers, org2 and org3 both contain 2 peers each.
-Each org has it's own 2 CAs: am Identities CA (for network components identities) and a TLS CA (for secure SSL communications between network components).
+Each org has its own 2 CAs: an Identities CA (for network components identities) and a TLS CA (for secure SSL communications between network components).

 ## Individual Topology Documentation
 | Topology                        | Description                                      |